paypay/paypayopa-sdk-java/docs/PaymentApi.md

       merchantOrderItems.add(merchantOrderItem);
       payment.setOrderItems(merchantOrderItems);

-boolean agreeSimilarTransaction = true; // Boolean | (Optional) If the parameter is set to true, the payment duplication check will be bypassed.
+String agreeSimilarTransaction = "false"; // (Optional) If the parameter is set to true, the payment duplication check will be bypassed.

 try {
     PaymentDetails result = apiInstance.createPayment(payment, agreeSimilarTransaction);